Rehabilitation in personal injury compensation claims

 The second example is an engineer, hit by a falling piece of equipment.
 He had a number of injuries which stopped him working.
 The rehabilitation in his case involved physiotherapy, psychology and contact with the employer to make sure his job was kept open, and to consider lighter duties as he recovered.

 Neither of these clients would have been able to pay for this rehabilitation from their own pocket.

 How does rehabilitation work?

 These are two positive examples to show rehabilitation works.
-I usually suggest rehabilitation is appropriate to an insurance company, and an independent rehabilitation company is engaged and paid for by the insurer.
-Both sides receive reports, and the work of the rehabilitation company is separate from the compensation claim.
+I usually suggest rehabilitation is appropriate to an insurance company.
+If agreed, an independent rehabilitation company is engaged and paid for by the insurer.
+Both sides receive reports, the process being open.
+The work of the rehabilitation company is separate from the compensation claim.
 The information gathered and the reports and opinions obtained cannot be used in the compensation claim.

 Personal injury solicitors are often suspicious of rehabilitation under the rehabilitation code which first appeared in 1999, but I hope by now they have had the same positive experience as me.
 The fear is the loss of control over the information available to the insurance company.
 That information has to be disclosed at some stage, so the fear is unfounded.